Tidal heating of black holes and exotic compact objects on the brane: Tidal heating for a braneworld black hole

 Therefore, the solution of the Teukolsky-like equation for the linear gravitational perturbation of the rotating braneworld black hole, satisfying proper asymptotic and near horizon boundary conditions, takes the following form,

 where $x$ is related to the radial coordinate $r$ through \ref{redefinition} and the constant $C_{m}$ is given by \ref{arb_constant}.
 However, note that, in the coordinate system considered here, the perturbation at the event horizon is not regular, as it scales as $\Delta^{-2}$.
 In order to obtain a regular perturbation at the event horizon we have to transform to a new null basis, introduced in \cite{Hawking:1972hy} and known as the Hartle-Hawking tetrad.
-The explicit transformation to the Hartle-Hawking tetrad can be found in \cite{Teukolsky_thesis,Teukolsky:1973ha,Teukolsky:1974yv}, following which we quote the final expression for the transformed Weyl tensor component in the Hartle-Hawking frame,
+The explicit transformation to the Hartle-Hawking tetrad can be found in \cite{Teukolsky_thesis,Teukolsky:1973ha,Teukolsky:1974yv}, following which we quote the final expression for the transformed Weyl scalar component in the Hartle-Hawking frame,

-Here, the superscript `HH' stands for the Weyl tensor in the null tetrad basis, introduced by Hartle and Hawking in \cite{Hawking:1972hy}.
+Here, the superscript `HH' stands for the Weyl scalar in the null tetrad basis, introduced by Hartle and Hawking in \cite{Hawking:1972hy}.
 In the near horizon regime, i.e., as $x\rightarrow 0$, a factor of $x^{2}$ originates from the $\Delta^{2}$ term, which combines with the $x^{\gamma_{m}-2}$, thereby yielding $x^{\gamma_{m}}$.
-Similarly, in this limit, any term involving a factor of $(1+x)$ can be approximated as unity, such that the above component of the Weyl tensor in the Hartle-Hawking null tetrad becomes,
+Similarly, in this limit, any term involving a factor of $(1+x)$ can be approximated as unity, such that the Weyl scalar in the Hartle-Hawking null tetrad becomes,

 Note that, the above expression is for the linear gravitational perturbation of the BBH1 due to the tidal field of the BBH2 in the binary system.
 Thus, having derived the relevant gravitational perturbation, let us now compute the rate of change of area and angular momentum due to tidal heating.
 This can be achieved following \cite{Hawking:1972hy}, which we will briefly review here for completeness.
 The first order gravitational perturbation will cause the horizon to be perturbed, in particular the convergence and shear of the null congruence on the horizon will be modified.
 Additionally, the rotation of the black hole demands a certain periodicity in the perturbations of convergence and shear, which imposes the conditions that the first order perturbation of the convergence should vanish, while the second order perturbation will depend on the square of the first order perturbation of the shear.
 Since the convergence of the null congruence on the horizon is related to the rate of change of area of the horizon, it follows that \cite{Hawking:1972hy}